-In simple terms, Data Security Platforms (DSPs) are a type of data security solution that aims to combine a suite of traditionally siloed tools.
+In simple terms, a Data Security Platform (DSP) is a type of data security solution that aims to combine a suite of traditionally siloed security tools.

 Most Data Security Platforms will combine functionality designed to locate and protect data on-premises and in the cloud.
 The most popular functionality included in DSPs include data discovery and classification, privileges/permissions analytics, user/entity behavior analytics, compliance reporting and environment change auditing.

 All of this functionality is presented in a single interface to help overcome the complications that arise when you’re implementing and managing multiple security tools across complex infrastructure.

 In 2018, cyberattacks affected over 40% of all businesses in some form or another.
 The number of data breaches recorded doubled last year when compared to 2017, and there’s no reason to believe that the trend won’t continue into 2019 as cyberattacks continue to increase in sophistication, capability and complexity.

 This, combined with the fairly recent introduction of compliance requirements like GDPR in Europe and CCPA in California, has increased the risks companies face if they fail to keep their data secure.
 Companies now face the prospect of potentially crippling fines for non-compliance, in addition to the devastating effect that the negative PR associated with a data breach can have on the bottom line.

 Many organizations find that simply increasing their security budget, or increasing the number of security tools they buy, will equal better data security.
 This is simply not the case.
 An organization may spend millions on a state of the art SIEM solution, integrated with numerous security tools, and never get around to using it to its full potential.